sourcegraph/about/blogposts/announcing-sourcegraph-3.12.md

   <p style="text-align: center"><a href="https://vimeo.com/386108600" target="_blank">View on Vimeo</a></p>
 </p>

 A new interactive search mode has been added to help users construct queries using UI elements.
 The new UI components help to narrow down search results as you iterate on your search.
-The existing plain text search mode, and the query builder are still available via the dropdown menu to the left of the search bar.
+The existing plain text search mode and the query builder are still available via the dropdown menu to the left of the search bar.

 To enable this feature add `{ "experimentalFeatures": { "splitSearchModes": true } }` to your user, org, or global settings.